ludi317/hex-decoding/README.md

 From-10  1.28ns ± 0%  1.34ns ± 0%  +4.22%  (p=0.000 n=9+9)
 ```

+#### Should I use the 2D table method in my production code to decode hex?
+Probably not.
+I would personally go with From2SmallArrays.
+It uses 2 small lookup tables, each with length 256.
+The faster methods have lookup tables with length 256*256, which I think uses too much memory for the sake of speed.

 #### What about when I have 2MB of hex to decode, and I saturate my L1, L2, and L3 caches?
 The fastest method is still a 2D lookup table, but no longer one that stores int16s.
 The 2D precomputed table gets smaller, by changing its type from int16 to byte.